-List names and contact information of persons who may have knowledge of the alleged discrimination:
+List names and contact informodiscrimination: ation of persons who may have knowledge of the alleged

-Have you filed this complains court?
-Check all that apply. with any other federal, s tate, or local agency, or with a federal or state
+Have you filed this complaint v with any other federal, state, or local agency, or with a federal or oly.

 Federal Agency Federal Court

-State Agency
+State Agency State Court

-Local Agency -
+Local Agency

-Please provide information a bout contact person at the e agency/court where the complaint was filed.
+was filed. out the contact person at the agency/court where the complaint

-Name:

-Address:

 City/State/Zip:

-Telephone Number (Work):

-to your complaint.
-Date

-e on promotion of Bringer 2
+Please sign below.
+You may at relevant to your complaint. ttach any written materials or other information that you think is

+Complainant Signature Date

-Attachments: Yes No
+Attachments: Yes N No

-Submit form and any addit ional information to:
+Submit form and any additio nal information to:

-Rogue Valley Transportation District

-Title VI Compliance Officer

-3200 Crater Lake Avenue

-Medford, OR 97504-9075
+Rogue Valley Transportation District Title VI Compliance Officer 3200 Crater Lake Avenue Medford, OR 97504-9075

-Phone: (541) 779-5821

-Fax: (541) 773-2877
+Phone: (541) 779-5821 Fax: (541) 773-2877